alexelash/personal-website/_projects/administrate.md

   - type: 'default'
     layout: 'text-only'
     desc: |
-      This symbol also marks a significant departure from our old emblem which was more static and simply set in the brand typeface, Inter.
-The three stems of the abstracted “A” in the logomark shoot up and to the right, meeting in the center, symbolizing how Administrate unifies disparate systems, functions, and tools in enterprise training.
+      The three stems of the abstracted “A” in the logomark shoot up and to the right, meeting in the center and symbolizing how Administrate unifies disparate systems, functions, and tools in enterprise training.

       The logotype was based off of the typeface Söhne, but was customized to connect it to the mark visually.
 It is a “solid, confident” typeface with close spacing, low contrast, and humanist qualities.
 Söhne was intentially chosen for the wordmark in order to temper the daring, and excitable tones of our logomark with competence and clarity.
   - type: 'default'